Central, SC Demographics

 A map of Central's Population by Race

-Of the 475 places in South Carolina, Central is the 101st most populous.
+Central is ranked the 100th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Central was ranked the 101st most populous place in the 2020 Census.

 Central's White Population